JohnLouisRumingan/bored_gamer_frontend/README.md

  - Use username: tester2 and password mamamia to see all features

 ## Available features:
-Users can browse games and events without an account.
+- Users can browse games and events without an account.
-Users can create unique accounts.
 ### Navigation:
-Users can navigate around the website using the navigation bar.
+- Users can navigate around the website using the navigation bar.
-Users can use the side drawer navigation bar for smaller devices.
+- Users can use the side drawer navigation bar for smaller devices.
-Users can view more details about a specific game.
+- Users can view more details about a specific game.
     - Information displayed shows picture, description, designer, number of players, and other information.
 ### User Collection:
 - Users can add and remove games from their favorites list.